AARON-CLARK/shinyNewColumns/README.md

 channel.
 In the meantime, feel free to checkout the presentation slide deck [here](https://github.com/AARON-CLARK/shinyNewColumns/tree/master/inst/example/shinyconf%20tutorial).
-Enjoy and please feel free to reach out with any questions by [submitting an issue](https://github.com/AARON-CLARK/shinyNewColumns/issues) to the repo.
+Please feel free to reach out with any questions by [submitting an issue](https://github.com/AARON-CLARK/shinyNewColumns/issues) to the repo.

+Note: As you navigate through the repo, please keep in mind that the code has likely changed (hopefully for the better) since the presentation originally aired.

 ## Purpose